-Justin and his team enjoy their understated, day-to-day successes.
-Many of these are not public - including situations where they can help the parties avoid a bankruptcy filing.
-Here is a collection of some of Justin's more notable bankruptcy and creditor-rights matters that can be mentioned:
+Justin and his team work towards understated, day-to-day successes for their clients.
+Many of these successes are not public - including situations where they negotiate a confidential settlement and avoid a bankruptcy filing or litigation.
+Here is a collection of some notable bankruptcy and creditor-rights matters that can be discussed publicly:

 Summary of Representations in 2018

-Throughout 2018, Justin and his team wrapped up a number of interesting commercial bankruptcy cases on behalf of chapter 7 trustees, including Albina Community Bancorp ($7.5 million in debt), Mastercraft Furniture Inc. ($6.8 million in debt), and Masterpiece Investments Corp. ($2.9 million in debt).
+Throughout 2018, the firm wrapped up a number of significant commercial bankruptcy cases on behalf of chapter 7 trustees, including Albina Community Bancorp ($7.5 million in debt), Mastercraft Furniture Inc. ($6.8 million in debt), and Masterpiece Investments Corp. ($2.9 million in debt).

 Arrest of Chapter 7 Debtors